Urban Pulse Privacy Policy

 Every marketing email we send will:

-- Be clearly identifiable as a commercial electronic message, sent on behalf of Urban Pulse Strategies Pty Ltd, with our ABN and a physical Australian postal address in the footer (Spam Act 2003 (Cth) requirements).
+- Be clearly identifiable as a commercial electronic message sent on behalf of Urban Pulse Strategies Pty Ltd.

-- Include a working unsubscribe link in the footer that processes your opt-out within five business days.
+- Include a working unsubscribe link that processes your opt-out within five business days.

 - Reference this Privacy Policy in the footer.